How to Help Your Fall-Apart Child…Pull It Together

 So if a child is struggling with cheerfully responding, the first thing I’d do is examine the possible reasons.

-*Because the original question was in regards to a daughter, I will refer to the child as “she”, but recognize the same holds equally true for a son.
+*Because the original question was regarding a daughter, I will refer to the child as “she” but recognize the same holds equally valid for a son.

 Some Ways to Help Your Fall-Apart Child . . .
 Learn to Pull It Together:

 Tie her to your apron strings.
-Which is to say pull her in closely by your side.
+Which is to say, pull her in close by your side.
 Work together, play together, spend time together.
-I have one daughter in particular that I’ve had to do this with at age 3, 6, 9, 12, and 15.
+I have one daughter I’ve had to do this with at ages 3, 6, 9, 12, and 15.
 Umm…you get the idea.
 She just seemed to need more tying than the others.

-For her, Relationship speaks more strongly than responsibility.
+For her, Relationship speaks more powerfully than responsibility.

 Take time to SLOW down.
-I’ve even put a halt to all extra activities and focus solely on attitudes for a period of time.
-Because rather than rushing off to the next event or appointment, I have the time (and patience) to get to the bottom of the attitude issue.
-It makes for a slow week or two, but it can sure pay off.
+I’ve even put a halt to all extra activities and focused solely on attitudes for a period of time.
+Because rather than rushing off to the next event or appointment, I would have the necessary time (and patience) to get to the bottom of the attitude issue.
+It makes for a slow week or two, but it can sure help your child get on a better track.

 Get creative.
-Sometimes I’ll try something unusual and do things like offer to wash the dishes with her.
+Sometimes I’ll try something unusual and offer to wash the dishes with her.
 Or even for her.
 Remaining calm, kind, and simply offering a gift of grace.

-Confession: I had no idea that it was obvious to her how weary she made me and I certainly underestimated how strong the impact would be.
+Confession: I had no idea it was apparent to her how weary she made me, and I certainly underestimated how strong the impact would be.
 She needed to know that I believed in her.

 So if you have a Fall-Apart Child?